Hidden Gem Neighborhoods: Tujunga Village

 Start the day at Aroma Coffee and Tea Company, Tujunga Village’s main gathering spot.
 Owner Mark Gunsky transformed a bungalow from a coffee counter to a full service restaurant serving home cooked dishes prepared with the finest local ingredients.
 The queue can stretch out the door, but the all-day breakfasts are well worth the short wait.

 Two giant plastic ice cream cones tell you that you’ve arrived at Gelato Bar and Espresso Caffè, a neighborhood favorite known for its artisanal Italian-styled gelato and premium coffee bar.
 Step inside, and the brightly striped walls, terracotta tiles and trickling indoor fountain will transport you to a miniature Italian piazza.
 The first thing you’ll notice is the showcase of 24 daily selections of gelato and sorbetto flavors, which are hand-decorated with garnishes of fresh fruits, nuts and spices.
-Or you can pull up a chair, sip some coffee and read the paper or play chess with a neighbor.
+You can pull up a chair, sip some coffee and read the paper, or play chess with a neighbor.

 Now that you’re properly fueled up, you’re ready to start browsing the eclectic shops along Tujunga Avenue.
 Elizabeth’s Place opened in 1976, well before Tujunga Village became the trendy destination it is today.
 Originally a family home built in the 1940s, every room is filled with antique furniture and accessories.
 You can call ahead for an appointment, or drop in during the shop’s limited hours.
 A relative youngster by comparison, the five-year-old Swag offers a unique, shabby chic selection of furniture, housewares, jewelry and much more.